 Next to SUVs, MPVs are the best-selling vehicle category in the Indian automotive market.
 Why not, have a big family?
 Definitely, you’d be looking for a 6 or a 7 seater vehicle.
 These vehicles offer the perfect blend of versatility with go-anywhere character (Provided they have a powerful engine).
 With the increasing traffic on the road, one has to rely on their vehicle for the safety of everyone.
 So, here are 7 such MPVs with their crash test rating.

 The most affordable MPV in the country is indeed the Renault Tribe.
 This MPV is built in India for India.
-Also, for you to know Triber is based on its smaller sibling Renault Kwid.
-This is where the problem starts.
-In the Global NCAP Crash test, with one Airbag Kwid scored mere 1 star.
-Making the hatch among the unsafe cars.
+Although the Renault Triber is based on its smaller sibling Renault Kwid it scored an impressive 4-star rating in the Global NCAP.
+The Triber that was tested at the Global NCAP facility came with dual airbags with various driver aid functions like ABS and EBD.

 Maruti Suzuki Ertiga 3-star Global NCAP

 Coming to the next segment, Maruti Suzuki Ertiga is the weapon of choice for many.
 LUV is what Maruti Suzuki likes to call the segment.
 The MPV get a ton of features on the inside and outside.
 Sadly, the recent BS6 Ertiga only gets a petrol engine.
 Well, one of the important point to know before buying one is that it scored 3 stars in the Global NCAP crash test for Adult Occupancy.